DevRev-Team-65/Team-65-main/experiments/llm+p_experiment/README.md

 ### Usage of this repository -

-Put your openai api key into openai_key.txt.
+Put your openai API key into openai_key.txt.

 Install the necessary libraries -